istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 ### Cleanup the direct access to external services

-Update the `istio-sidecar-injector.configmap.yaml` configuration map to redirect all outbound traffic to the sidecar
+Update the configuration to stop bypassing sidecar proxies for a range of IPs:
-proxies:

 {{< text syntax=bash snip_id=none >}}
 $ istioctl install <flags-you-used-to-install-Istio>